The iphone12 has attacked the smartphone market. Have users been waiting for this model and does this model have the hallmarks of a market conqueror?

 Google, as a manufacturer of Pixel devices, will not be in the top ten.

-What is the call manager and the importance for Android and Apple?
+What are the call managers and their importance for Android and Apple?

 When we reflect, we come to the conclusion that this part of the operating system is essential.
 It is worth mentioning that Google has lost the opportunity to control its technology.
 In the field of telephone calls, SMS and video it gave control of the call manager to OEM suppliers.